marcomer/SauceTool/README.md

 6. Unexpected behavior may occur if your file/buffer contains invalid, misplaced, or otherwise non-standard SAUCE records/comments.

+## The EOF Character
+SAUCE specifies that an EOF character (Decimal 26, Hex 1A, Ctrl+Z) should be placed immediately before the SAUCE data as a way to prevent a text/file viewer from reading the SAUCE data as text.

+Although EOF characters are important for text/file viewers, this library specifies that an EOF char is *not* required to **read** or **perform checks** on any SAUCE information.
+Refer to the [requirements](#sauce-record-requirements) section below for what is required for reading and performing checks.

+When **writing** a SAUCE record, an EOF character will be added if an EOF character does not already exist.

+When **removing** a SAUCE record, if an EOF character exists immediately before the SAUCE data, then the EOF character will be removed.

 ## SAUCE Record Requirements
 A SAUCE record must have the following attributes:
-- It must be 128 bytes large.
 - It must make up the last 128 bytes of a file.
-- There must be an EOF character immediately before the record.
-If there is a CommentBlock, the EOF character must be immediately before the CommentBlock.
 - If there is a CommentBlock, the record must be immediately after the CommentBlock.
 - The DataType and FileType fields must be a valid pair.